-A public cloud is a true cloud model; the services and infrastructure are 100% cloud hosted and made available to clients over the internet.
+A public cloud is a true cloud model; the services and infrastructure are 100% cloud-hosted and made available to clients over the Internet.
 These services and platforms are provisioned exclusively for remote consumption.
-Public cloud is best suited for business requirements where management of high demands, application hosting, sandbox developing and testing for applications, and management of applications which are consumed by large groups of users that would otherwise require significant investment in infrastructure.
-This model helps to reduce capital expense and bring down operational IT costs.
+Public cloud is best suited for business requirements where management of high demands, application hosting, sandbox developing and testing for applications, and management of applications that are consumed by large groups of users that would otherwise require significant investment in infrastructure.
+This model helps to reduce capital expenses and bring down operational IT costs.

 A hybrid cloud is a combination of different cloud offerings.
 The biggest challenge is the integration of the different cloud services and technologies, and securing access and identity management.
 As this model gains popularity and adapts, many services and platforms have standardized and distributed APIs that can be leveraged to address most of these issues.
 Hybrid cloud provisioning can be very complex, or very straightforward, depending upon the number of applications, storage, governance, and access control requirements.